 DNA Studyby Karen Johnson

 Since 2010 N.E.S.T. has participated in a multi-state genetics research project to answer several basic sea turtle nesting questions.
 By collecting an egg from every single nest, biologists are able to use DNA genetic fingerprinting (CSI for sea turtles) to identify individual sea turtle females, to gather information about sea turtle nesting behavior and habits, and to provide a census of the actual nesting population.
 In the area monitored by N.E.S.T., over 200 DNA samples have been analyzed with 130 unique individual female “fingerprints”.

 This data gives us a good idea of:

-- The species of the turtle – Loggerhead (our most common), Green, Kemp’s Ridley, Leatherback, or even a Hawksbill
+- The species of the turtle – Loggerhead (our most common), Green, Kemp’s Ridley, Leatherback, or even a surprise Hawksbill

 - How many clutches of eggs (nests) each nesting female lays in a year